CUH NHS 75th birthday logo

 If skin-to-skin is unable to be facilitated at birth, this will be supported as soon as clinically appropriate for you and your baby.
 Skin-to-skin contact is something you can do to help with feeding and bonding throughout the postnatal period.

-Ideally your baby will breastfeed soon after birth and responsively at the breast, so that your expressed breastmilk may even remain unused!
+Ideally your baby will breastfeed/ chestfeed soon after birth and your expressed milk may even remain unused.

 Some babies may need to be fed to a specific time frame, in order to maintain their blood sugars.
-If certain risk factors have been identified in your pregnancy which mean your baby will be on such a feeding pathway, for example if you have diabetes, your community midwife will have discussed these with you in your antenatal appointments.
-Some babies may have feeding difficulties in the first few days whilst you establish feeding.
+If certain risk factors have been identified in your pregnancy which mean your baby will be on this feeding pathway, for example if you have diabetes, your specialist and/or community midwife will have discussed these with you in your antenatal appointments.
+Some babies may also be slow to feed or there may be feeding difficulties in the first few days.

 In both these circumstances you will be offered on-going support, and you may want to use some of your stored colostrum.
-Your midwife will be able to show you how to feed your colostrum to your baby and support you with establishing breastfeeding If your baby requires neonatal care and therefore may not be able to establish breastfeeding, your expressed colostrum/milk can be given during mouth care or via a nasogastric tube.
+Your midwife will be able to show you how to feed your colostrum to your baby and support you with feeding.
+If your baby requires neonatal care and therefore may not be able to feed at the breast / chest your expressed milk can also be given during mouth care or via a nasogastric tube.

 Contacts and further useful information